glasskube/glasskube/website/docs/index.md

 Lists packages.
 By default, all packages available in the configured repository are shown, including their installation status in the given cluster.

-With the `--installed` flag you can restrict the list of packages to the once installed in your cluster.
+With the `--installed` flag you can restrict the list of packages to the ones installed in your cluster.
+If you only want to see installed packages that have a newer version available, use the `--outdated` flag.

 ### `glasskube open <package>`